Eurasian blackcap: Feeding

 The blackcap feeds mainly on insects during the breeding season, then switches to fruit in late summer, the change being triggered by an internal biological rhythm.
 When migrants arrive on their territories they initially take berries, pollen and nectar if there are insufficient insects available, then soon switch to their preferred diet.
 They mainly pick prey off foliage and twigs, but may occasionally hover, flycatch or feed on the ground.
 Blackcaps eat a wide range of invertebrate prey, although aphids are particularly important early in the season, and flies, beetles and caterpillars are also taken in large numbers.
 Small snails are swallowed whole, since the shell is a source of calcium for the bird's eggs.
 Chicks are mainly fed soft-bodied insects, fruit only if invertebrates are scarce.

 In July, the diet switches increasingly to fruit.
 The protein needed for egg-laying and for the chicks to grow is replaced by fruit sugar which helps the birds to fatten for migration.
 Aphids are still taken while they are available, since they often contain sugars from the plant sap on which they feed.
 Blackcaps eat a wide range of small fruit, and squeeze out any seeds on a branch before consuming the pulp.
-This technique makes them an important propagator of mistletoe.
-The mistle thrush, which also favours that plant, is less beneficial since it tends to crush the seeds.
+This technique makes them an important propagator of mistletoe, which requires this location for its seeds.
+The mistle thrush, which also favours that plant, is less beneficial since it tends to crush the seeds or deposit them in its dropping in unviable locations.
 Although any suitable fruit may be eaten, some have seasonal or local importance; elder makes up a large proportion of the diet of northern birds preparing for migration, and energy-rich olives and lentisc are favoured by blackcaps wintering in the Mediterranean.

 The continental birds wintering in British gardens rely on provided food, and the major items are bread and fat, each making up around 20% of the diet; one bird survived the whole winter eating only Christmas cake.
 Fruit is also eaten, notably cotoneaster (41% of the fruit consumed), ivy and honeysuckle, and apple if available.
 Some birds have learned to take peanuts from feeders.
 Blackcaps defend good winter food sources in the wild, and at garden feeding stations they repel competitors as large as starlings and blackbirds.
 Birds occasionally become tame enough to feed from the hand.